-The Convention on Long Range Transboundary Air Pollution (CLRTAP) was adopted in 1979 and entered into force in 1983.
+The Convention on Long-Range Transboundary Air Pollution (CLRTAP) was adopted in 1979 and entered into force in 1983.
 The Convention has been extended by eight Protocols, of which Iceland has ratified the Protocol on Persistent Organic Pollutants.

 According to Article 8 of the Convention, Parties shall exchange information on emissions of pollutants.
-To comply with this requirement, Iceland has prepared an Informative Inventory Report (IIR) for the year 2013.
-The IIR together with the associated Nomenclature for Reporting tables (NFR tables) is Iceland's contribution to this round of reporting under the Convention, and covers emissions in the period 1990 - 2011.
+To comply with this requirement, Iceland has prepared an Informative Inventory Report (IIR) for the year 2012.
+The IIR together with the associated Nomenclature for Reporting tables (NFR tables) is Iceland's contribution to this round of reporting under the Convention, and covers emissions in the period 1990-2012.
 This report emphasizes on emissions of Persistent Organic Pollutants, as Iceland has only ratified the Protocol on Persistent Organic Pollutants.
-Emissions of the indirect greenhouse gases (NO_x, CO, NMVOC) and SO2 are provided in the NFR tables for information purposes, as they are calculated to comply with the reporting requirements of the UNFCCC.
-For this submission emission estimates for ammonia and particulate matter are provided for a few emission sources.
+Emissions of the indirect greenhouse gases (NO_x, CO, NMVOC) and SO_2 are provided in the NFR tables for information purposes, as they are calculated to comply with the reporting requirements of the United Nations Framework Convention on Climate Change(UNFCCC).
+Emission estimates for ammonia and particulate matter are provided for a few emission sources.
 A short description of the trends and the calculation method of those pollutants are given in this report.